 FICTIONARY MAPS

-This graphic corpus unfolds like a logbook, an atlas resonating in tandem with the musical work, drawing its inspiration from René Daumal’s unfinished novel Mount Analogue and Fernand Deligny’s Lignes d’erre.
-Mapping here is not limited to depicting physical paths or quantitative data; it seeks instead to express psychic states and poetic reflections through back-and-forth movements — much like boustrophedons — to render a shared space beyond language.
+This corpus unfolds like a logbook — an atlas resonating in harmony with the musical work — drawing its source from René Daumal’s unfinished novel Mount Analogue and Fernand Deligny’s Lignes d’Erre.
+These are entropic expressions of psychic states and poetic reflections, traced through back-and-forth movements (in the manner of boustrophedons), seeking to transcribe the space of the common — beyond language.e beyond language.

 « To tell the world is to tell how one intends to change it.
 Stories are already struggle, and struggle needs stories. »